CarlFlo/blacklisterBot/README.md

 ## Todo

+- [X] Basic functionality
-[ ] List of channels that the bot will ignore alt. listen to
+- [ ] List of channels that the bot will ignore alt. listen to
+- [ ] Make the bot aware of what discord server it is in
+- [ ] Automated action once banned image is posted (banned, kick, timeout etc)